martien2kk/BCB330/Week 7: Nov 9th.md

 ###### Note: forgot to save a file of all the runs and went back to do it on `20221113`

 1. Sweet Potato Virus G `RASP4HHP01N`
-Looking at the results, there are many matches with the Sweet Potato Virus G, all with high identities ranging from 99% - 100%
+Looking at the results, there are many matches with the Sweet Potato Virus G, all with high identities ranging from 87% - 100%
-Submissions are from different countries: China `(e.g: QFZ79327.1)`, Korea `(e.g: QCG75829.1)`, S
+Submissions are from different countries: China `(e.g: QFZ79327.1)`, Korea `(e.g: QCG75829.1)`, South Africa `(QVU24909.1)`
+Also from different years ranging from 2014-2021

+However, when looking for the original article, I found that most of these matches are wither unpublished or direct submissions.

+2. 2